 Till the end of the 18th century, the confluence of the two rivers was not well defined as it is today.
-The area south of this point (where Perrache train station is) was a marshland which was regularly flooded.
-In 1766, Antoine Michel Perrache, presented a plan to dry these marshes, to move the confluence to the south and to gain fertile farmland and extend the city.
+The area south of this point (where Perrache train station is) was a regularly flooded marshland.
+In 1766, Antoine Michel Perrache presented a plan to dry these marshes, move the confluence to the south, and gain fertile farmland and extend the city.
 He created an independent company and began the work in 1772.
 When he died in 1779, the work had not advanced much.
-His sister Marie-Anne continued to work on his project and the whole plan completed in 1839.
+His sister Marie-Anne continued to work on his project, and the whole plan was completed in 1839.

-The new district emerged from the waters named "Perrache", the same as the train station that was built some years later.
+The new district emerged from the waters named "Perrache", the same as the train station built some years later.

-Although much modern building has somewhat tarnished the look of the area, the station retains many of its original features, like the station facade which features the names of towns served by trains departing Lyon-Perrache and the two twin iron rooftops which cover the platforms.
+Although much modern building has somewhat tarnished the area's look, the station retains many of its original features, like the station facade, which features the names of towns served by trains departing Lyon-Perrache and the two twin iron rooftops which cover the platforms.

-Place Carnot named (1889) in honor of Lazare Carnot, a hero of the French Revolution.
-At this big square, there is a playground for children, a carousel and a small sports ground.
-The square also hosts the Christmas market and a weekly farmers' market on the north side of it.
+Place Carnot was named (1889) in honor of Lazare Carnot, a hero of the French Revolution.
+There is a playground for children at this big square, a carousel, and a small sports ground.
+The square also hosts the Christmas market and a weekly farmers' market on the north side.
 A big Statue of the Republic (Statue de la République) stands on the eastern side of the square since 1889.
-Nevertheless, what dominates the square is the intermodal terminal building and its huge ramp leading from the middle of the square to the upper level of the building.
+Nevertheless, what dominates the square is the intermodal terminal building and its huge ramp leading from the middle of the square to the building's upper level.

-During his visit to Lyon in 1805, Napoleon I, seduced by the beauty of the area, planned to build an imperial residence, at the site of what is today Place Carnot.
-Works started in 1813 but in 1815 the “Empire” fell and the project cancelled to be replaced by the development of a large square.
+During his visit to Lyon in 1805, Napoleon I, seduced by the beauty of the area, planned to build an imperial residence at the site of what is today Place Carnot.
+Works started in 1813, but in 1815 the “Empire” fell, and the project was canceled to be replaced by the development of a large square.

-The central axis of the square is part of a long route which according to Napoleon’s project would connect his Palace with Place Bellecour.
+According to Napoleon's project, the central axis of the square is part of a long route that would connect his Palace with Place Bellecour.
 Today this axis is visualized via Rue Victor Hugo, which is a pedestrian commercial road.

 Start walking northward in Rue Victor Hugo till you reach the small Place Ampère with André Marie Ampère monument, which celebrates this famous Lyonnais physicist and mathematician.

-In less than 100m you will see on your left hand the Town Hall of the 2nd arrondissement of Lyon.
+In less than 100m, you will see the Town Hall of the 2nd arrondissement of Lyon on your left hand.
 At the entrance of this beautiful mansion built in 1875 stands the bust of Antoine Marie Perrache.

-Nevertheless, the real attraction of this area, called Ainay, is the Basilica of Saint-Martin d'Ainay (Basilique Saint-Martin d'Ainay), a beautiful Romanesque church, and what has been left of the Ainay Abbey.
+Nevertheless, the real attraction of this area, called Ainay, is the Basilica of Saint-Martin d'Ainay (Basilique Saint-Martin d'Ainay), a beautiful Romanesque church, and what has been left of the Ainay Abbey (l'Abbaye d'Ainay).

 A Benedictine priory was founded on the Lyon peninsula in 859.
 When later it was raised to the rank of an abbey, major building works began: the abbey church was built at the end of the 11th century under Abbot Gaucerand, consecrated on 29 January 1107 and dedicated to Saint Martin of Tours by Pope Pascal II.
 This church is today one of the Romanesque churches still extant in Lyon.

-The building with its massive walls, watchtower, narrow window openings and spaces for heavy doors, was apparently built with defense in mind, and reflects the many dangers of warfare and violent incursions of the period of its construction.
+With its massive walls, watchtower, narrow window openings, and spaces for heavy doors, the building was apparently built with defense in mind.
+It reflected the many dangers of warfare and violent incursions of the period of its construction.

-Continue walking on Place d’Ainay towards the opposite direction of the basilica, and after passing under an arch you have reached the right bank of Saône River.
-The views from the bank over Vieux Lyon and the Fourvière Hill are really rewarding.
+Continue walking on Place d’Ainay towards the opposite direction of the basilica, and after passing under an arch, you have reached the left bank of Saône River.
+The views from the bank over Vieux Lyon and the Fourvière Hill are gratifying.

 Walk by the river (on Quai Tilsitt).
-Pass by the red pedestrian bridge Passerelle Paul Couturier (previously known as Passerelle St Georges), which built in 1853 and connects Ainay to Église Saint Georges in Vieux Lyon.
-Further up north you pass by bridge Pont Bonaparte.
-The three-arched concrete bridge built in 1950, is the newest of a series of bridges which used to stand at this particular position.
-The first wooden bridge, the bridge of the Archdiocese, was built at this position between 1634 and 1642.
+Pass by the red pedestrian bridge Passerelle de l'Abbé Couturier (known as Passerelle St Georges until 2003), which built in 1853 and connects Ainay to Église Saint Georges in Vieux Lyon.

 On the square, a kind of refracting telescope provides a kaleidoscope view of the car park underneath the square.